Bariatric Mattresses That Reduce Decubitus Ulcer Development

 The prevalence of obesity has nearly doubled in the last three decades.
 Nurses practicing in all types of care settings require specialized strategies to care for this patient population.
 Obese patients have an increased risk of pressure ulcers and maintaining skin integrity is one of the biggest challenges that nurses encounter.
-This article examines the risk factors for pressure ulcer development in bariatric patients and a review of static therapeutic support surfaces that can prevent skin breakdown in this population.
+This article examines the risk factors for pressure ulcer development in bariatric patients and a review of bariatric mattresses and support surfaces that can prevent skin breakdown in this population.

 Multiple factors predispose bariatric patients to loss of skin integrity due to changes in their skin physiology.
 The weight of extra adipose tissue decreases blood and oxygen supply to the skin tissue and perfusion is made worse by impaired vascular tone regulation (1,2,3).
 Another risk factor is obesity hypoventilation syndrome, which inhibits one’s ability to lie flat, supine or prone.
 The head of the bed must remain elevated, which can lead to shear injuries as gravity pulls the patient’s torso down towards the foot of the bed (3,4).
 Finally, adipose tissue insulates the body, trapping heat, increasing body temperature and causing diaphoresis.
 The result is a warm, moist skin surface that is ideal for growth of microorganisms, particularly Candida albicans (34,5).